sopra-fs24-group-42/server/README_inProgress.md

 Moreover, this component interacts with PlayerService, LobbyService and classes for each role.
 These are additional smaller components that  support GameService by giving access to extra methods that process user input.

-Please find a reference to a file 'GameService.java' here: [Game Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/GameService.java)
+Please find a reference to a file GameService.java here: [Game Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/GameService.java)

 ## Launch & Development <a id="launch--development"></a>
 ### [Getting started](#getting-started)